SamuRoj/AREP_Taller_3/README.md

   and DELETE requests it receives, changes the directory of the file and saves the REST services that has been added by the developer.
-- **Web Application:** Works as a middleware to connect the HTTP Server and the client, it also defines some REST services and the start route where the files will be searched.
+- **Web Application:** Works as a middleware to connect the HTTP Server and the client, it also defines some REST services, loads the components (Controllers) and the route where the files will be searched.
-- **HttpRequest:** Parses the query and the path of the request made and has a getValues() method to parse the parameters of the query and returns one of them if it exists.

 ## Running the tests